 (4) the requestor must specify the records requested;

-(5) on written applications, if DHS unable to ascertain the records being requested, DHS may return the written application to the requestor for clarification; and
+(5) on a written application , if HHSC is unable to ascertain the records being requested, HHSC may return the written application to the requestor for clarification; and

-(6) DHS will provide the requested records as soon as possible; however, if the records are in active use, or in storage, or time is needed for proper de-identification or preparation of the records for inspection, DHS will so advise the requestor and set an hour and date within a reasonable time when the records will be available.
+(6) HHSC will provide the requested records as soon as possible; however, if the records are in active use, or in storage, or time is needed for proper de-identification or preparation of the records for inspection, HHSC will so advise the requestor and set an hour and date within a reasonable time when the records will be available.

-(d) Original records may be inspected or copied, but in no instance will original records be removed from DHS offices.
+(d) Original records may be inspected or copied, but in no instance will original records be removed from HHSC offices.

-(e) Records maintained by Long Term Care-Regulatory are open to the public, with the following exceptions:
+(e) Records maintained by HHSC are open to the public, with the following exceptions:

-(1) incomplete reports, audits, evaluations, and investigations made of, for, or by DHS are confidential;
+(1) incomplete reports, audits, evaluations, and investigations made of, for, or by HHSC are confidential;

-(2) all reports, records, and working papers used or developed by DHS in an investigation of reports of abuse and neglect are confidential, and may be released to the public only as follows:
+(2) all reports, records, and working papers used or developed by HHSC in an investigation of reports of abuse and neglect are confidential, and may be released to the public only as follows:

 (A) completed written investigation reports are open to the public, provided the report is de-identified.
-The process of de-identification means removing all names and other personally identifiable data, including any information from witnesses and others furnished to DHS as part of the investigation; and
+The process of de-identification means removing all names and other personally identifiable data, including any information from witnesses and others furnished to HHSC as part of the investigation; and

-(B) if DHS receives written authorization from a facility resident or the resident's legal representative regarding an investigation of abuse or neglect involving that resident, DHS will release the completed investigation report without removing the resident's name.
+(B) if HHSC receives written authorization from a facility resident or the resident's legal representative regarding an investigation of abuse or neglect involving that resident, HHSC will release the completed investigation report without removing the resident's name.
 The authorization must:

 (i) be signed and dated within six months of the request or state a length of time the authorization is valid;